mrobbeloth/CSC-4081-2-Wiki-Templates/CSC-4082-Testing-Plan.md

 5. Try constraining network bandwidth and or pulling the network plug (virutal or physical)
 6. Try pulling the power cable (or virtual switch). **Note that you may want to have backups in place before trying this step**.

-## References (feel free to add, modify, or remove this sectino as needed)
+## References (feel free to add, modify, or remove this section as needed)
 Sommerville, I. (2016). *Software Engineering* (K. Loanes, Ed.; 10th ed.).
 Pearson.